On this page

 If we decide not to review your application for any of the above reasons, you may apply to the Federal Court.

-On rare occasions, we made decide that the Administrative Appeals Tribunal (AAT) would be better placed to review your application.
+On rare occasions, we may decide that the Administrative Appeals Tribunal (AAT) would be better placed to review your application.
 If so, we’ll consult with you before making our decision and give you information about applying to the AAT.

 Can you withdraw your application for an IC review?